A message from our CEO

 Housing Sustainability

-We combat homelessness by partnering with our neighbors to identify financial problems and solve them before they lead to eviction; in a typical year, more than 1,500 New Yorkers are more stably housed thanks to Project Home.
+We combat homelessness by advocating for safe, affordable housing and identifying financial problems and solving them before they lead to eviction, keeping our neighbors in their homes in more than 90% of the cases we take on; in FY23 1,138 New Yorkers were more stably housed by partnering with Project Home.

 Creative Arts